grtjn/ml-constraints/README.md

 ## dynamic-bucketing-constraint

-This custom constraint can be wrapped around any existing search constraint to apply an additional query that only applies to that search constraint (and its facet values).
+This custom constraint can be wrapped around any existing range constraint to apply dynamic buckets, based on min/max or number of buckets.

 ### Usage